zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 	System.owner = '[%CurrentUser%]'
 ```

-This query returns names of all `Sales.Person` objects that are owned by users with role `Manager`:
+This query returns the Name from all `Sales.Person` objects that are owned by users with role `Manager`:

 ```sql
 SELECT